Abdelqoddous01/Dealing-with-databases/CRUD SQlite/README.md

-Programmes from practicing the CRUD (create read update delete)
+Programmes for practicing the CRUD (create read update delete)